Amsterdam

 • Vinkeles restaurant 1★ Michelin in the 17th-century vaulted cellars

-• 40 rooms all different, some with original fireplaces and beams
+• 40 all-different rooms, some with original fireplaces and beams

 • Paved inner courtyard, rare in Amsterdam, for breakfasts in fine weather